The Gilded Ones

 The Gilded Ones is a 2021 young adult fantasy novel by Sierra Leonean American writer Namina Forna.
-Forna's debut novel, it was published on February 9, 2021, and quickly entered the New York Times Best Seller list and Indie Bestseller lists.
+Forna's debut novel was published on February 9, 2021, and quickly entered the New York Times Best Seller list and Indie Bestseller lists.

 Development

 Forna stated that as a child she heard stories about strong women, such as Mami Wata, the goddess of water, and the Dahomey Amazons.
 She also heard stories about African civilization such as the Walls of Benin and Great Zimbabwe told to her by her grandmother and father to distract her from the Sierra Leone civil war.
 She later found that western literature lacked African characters and black female heroes, and she was driven to change this.

 She stated in an interview that she first got the idea when she had a recurring dream of a girl in a golden armor walking in a field while she was still an undergraduate at Spelman College before writing the novel years later using elements of West African mythology and Sierra Leonean culture.

-The book is the first in a planned trilogy called The Gilded Ones series, originally titled the Deathless series before publication.
+The book is the first in a trilogy called The Gilded Ones series, originally titled the Deathless series before publication.
 It was acquired by Delacorte Press, an imprint of Random House Children's Books, in a six-figure deal after several rejections from publishers.
+The second book in the series is titled The Merciless Ones, and the third and final book is titled The Eternal Ones.